Lollorosso2/MediaCaptureSender/MediaCaptureApp/EAS_ACCOUNT_SETUP.md

 ### Error: "The owner manifest property is required"
 - Make sure you've set the correct owner in app.json
 - Ensure you're logged in with `eas login`

+### Error: "The extra.eas.projectId field is missing from your app config"
+- Run `eas init` to generate a project ID
+- Make sure the projectId is correctly set in your app.json file
+- If you're using a pre-existing project, you can find your project ID in the Expo dashboard

+### Error: "EAS project not configured"
+- Run `eas init` to initialize your project
+- Make sure you're logged in with `eas login`

 ### Error: "App Version Source not set"
 - This is already configured in your app.json with "appVersionSource": "remote"